What is the sixth form like?

 Specialist careers advice is given.
 Planning for successful progression to university, training or employment form the backbone of the sixth form experience.
 Additional coaching is provided for applications to competitive universities such as Oxbridge and The Russell Group and courses in medicine, dentistry and veterinary science.
 Students are supported through this process carefully so that they can make informed decisions and prepare for the next step.
 Each study programme includes employability skills, knowledge of the labour market and specific work experience that links to each students career or HE pathway.

 Will there be computers that students can use in school to study?

-Will there be boys?
+Are there boys?

 Yes, both girls and boys can apply for a place in the sixth form.
 We will continue to admit only girls into Years 7 to 11.

-Will current Waldegrave students be guaranteed a place?
+Are current Waldegrave students guaranteed a place?